schuerik/uberdot/docs/sphinx/source/usage/dynamicfiles.rst

 - data/decrypted/test.txt#bb6a0d9da197de74db91745fb9b433e1 and
 - data/decrypted/test.txt#bb6a0d9da197de74db91745fb9b433e1.bak

-Dotmanager will later link to “data/decrypted/test.txt#bb6a0d9da197de74db91745fb9b433e1”.
-Now every time this profile is updated or removed, Dotmanager will update the dynamic file - which again creates new files with a new hash if the file content changed - and checks if the calculated hash differs from the current installed hash.
-If so Dotmanager warns you that you could lose changes and helps you to write back the changes to the original file by giving you the following options:
+uberdot will later link to “data/decrypted/test.txt#bb6a0d9da197de74db91745fb9b433e1”.
+Now every time this profile is updated or removed, uberdot will update the dynamic file - which again creates new files with a new hash if the file content changed - and checks if the calculated hash differs from the current installed hash.
+If so uberdot warns you that you could lose changes and helps you to write back the changes to the original file by giving you the following options:

 - **Abort**: Abort the installation/removal process to fix changes manually